More U.S. states join Texas-led antitrust lawsuit against Google

 Google Drive gained almost 250 million new users by June 2016 because of the WhatsApp partnership, according to the lawsuit.

+Google added in its statement that the lawsuit made a “false insinuation that we use backed up WhatsApp data for advertising purposes.”

-Reporting by Diane Bartz in Washington and Paresh Dave in Oakland, Calif.; Editing by Marguerita Choy and Matthew Lewis
+Reporting by Diane Bartz in Washington and Paresh Dave in Oakland, Calif.; Editing by Marguerita Choy, Matthew Lewis and Kim Coghill

 Our Standards: The Thomson Reuters Trust Principles.